VincentMarquez/Spectral-Memory/README.md

 The Spectral Memory mechanism compresses **latent training dynamics**, not raw future values or label information, and is therefore **fully compliant with the TSL temporal evaluation standard**.

-Absolutely — here is a **more professional, ML-appropriate version** of the README section.
-I removed anything that sounds like “AI lingo” and replaced it with clear, technical language used in top ML repos and papers.

-You can paste this directly into your README.

 ---